 23. Identity of illness and capitalism

-It is, therefore, a strict consequence in this context, that the so-called capitalist health system does nothing but perpetuate this isolation-loneliness, for the health institutions treat all those symptoms not as such ones which are produced collectively, but quite on the contrary as fate of the single person, as his guilt and failure.
-But indeed the capitalist system produces the most dangerous weapon against itself in the form of illness.
-Therefore, it's quite clear that capitalism in the case of being confronted with the progressive moment of illness soon will mount its sharpest weapons: health system, the judiciary, the police.
+It is, therefore, a strict consequence in this context that the so-called capitalist health system does nothing but perpetuate this isolation-loneliness, for the health institutions treat all those symptoms not as such ones which are produced collectively, but quite on the contrary as fate of the single person, as his guilt and failure.
+However, the capitalist system produces indeed the most dangerous weapon against itself in the form of illness.
+Therefore, it's quite clear that capitalism in the case of being confronted with the progressive moment of illness soon will deploy its sharpest weapons against it: health system, the judiciary, the police.
 In the objective view illness as a destroyed (defective = not usable) labour force is the gravedigger of capitalism.
-Illness = inner barrier of capitalism: if all persons at once fall in illness (are acutely ill), that is becoming unable to work, all possibilities to produce surplus value are completely depleted.
+Illness = inner barrier of capitalism: if all persons at once fall ill (are acutely ill), that is become unable to work, all possibilities to produce surplus value are completely depleted.

-Illness if it is based on a collective process of consciousness is the only productive force in revolution nowadays, following gradually the steps of effectiveness as there are: protest in the stage of being inhibited, conscious protest, collective consciousness, warfare based on solidarity.
+Illness, if it is based on a collective process of consciousness, is the one and only productive force in revolution nowadays, following gradually the steps of effectiveness as there are: protest in the stage of being inhibited, conscious protest, collective consciousness, warfare based on solidarity.

-The protest, in which consists the progressive moment of illness thus is killed off; the reactionary moment, the inhibition is increasingly reproduced in the treating and healing process (= repair of the labour force, of the ability to work).
-And what indeed is taken away from the sick person is his or her urgent need to struggle for change.
+The protest, in which consists the progressive moment of illness, is thus killed off; the reactionary moment, the inhibition is increasingly reproduced in the treating and healing process (= repair of the labour force, of the ability to work).
+And what indeed is taken away from the sick person is his and her urgent need to struggle for change.

 24. The proletariat under the determinacy of illness is the revolutionary proletariat